top of page

 A Changing Climate?

-Meteorologists and climatologists alike have noted that the combination of warm spring temperatures, high Gulf moisture, and unstable upper-level winds created a “perfect storm” for this event.
-But it’s not just about atmospheric coincidence.
+Meteorologists and climatologists have noted that warm spring temperatures, high Gulf moisture, and unstable upper-level winds created a “perfect storm” for this event.
+However, it's not just about atmospheric coincidence.

-Many experts argue that climate change is intensifying these types of systems—making heavy rainfall heavier, tornado seasons longer, and flooding more extreme.
+Many experts argue that climate change is intensifying these types of storms—making heavy rainfall more extreme, tornado seasons longer, and flooding even worse.

 “We are seeing 100-year floods every 10 years now,” said Dr. Elaine Meadows, a climate scientist at the University of Kentucky.
 “It’s no longer the exception.
 It’s becoming the rule.”

-With that in mind, city planners, engineers, and emergency officials are facing increased pressure to upgrade infrastructure and implement more robust mitigation strategies.
-Whether it's building stronger levees, improving drainage systems, or enhancing early-warning systems, adaptation will be key.
+With this in mind, city planners, engineers, and emergency officials are facing increased pressure to upgrade infrastructure and implement robust mitigation strategies.
+Whether it's building stronger levees, improving drainage systems, or enhancing early-warning systems, adaptation will be crucial.

-But for many, the trauma of what they endured will linger far longer than the high water marks on their homes.
+However, for many, the trauma of what they endured will linger long after the high water marks fade.

-The April 2025 storm system serves as a sobering reminder that preparedness isn't just a buzzword—it's a necessity.
-It also calls on leaders, both local and national, to invest in weather services, infrastructure resilience, and climate adaptation.
+The April 2025 storm serves as a sobering reminder that preparedness isn’t just a buzzword—it’s a necessity.
+It calls upon leaders, both local and national, to invest in weather services, infrastructure resilience, and climate adaptation.

 How You Can Help